List of 100 Bullets characters: Jack Daw (a.k.a. "The Monster")

 After working for Lono for a while and traveling with Loop and Victor Ray, Jack bolted on his own after receiving the La Morte dil Cesar painting from Cole.
 He was later found with Echo Memoria by Loop and Cole.
 Jack then joined the surviving Minutemen as they went to confront Graves in the series' finale.
 In issue #100, Jack was confronted by Crete, who attempted to stop him from entering the Medici household.
 The two fought and ultimately tumbled into the alligator pit during their struggle, where it is strongly suggested that both were eaten, but given the nature of the story and Jack's massive strength, his survival is not out of the question, leaving his future unknown.

 Jack is physically the largest of all the Minutemen which makes him able to inflict and sustain large amounts of pain.
 Lono himself stated that Jack was the one most capable of taking out any of the other Minutemen due to his massive size and skills as a fighter.
 This, paired with the ongoing struggle with his crippling heroin addiction, is the most likely inspiration for his nickname: "The Monster".

 Before the series' final issue, Jack reveals that he's developed a distaste for killing after having lived the life of a Minuteman.
 He nevertheless seemingly dies in the finale while engaged in hand-to-hand combat with the equally imposing Crete.
 This lends credence to Graves' suggestion that he is his own worst enemy, as Jack remains married to his self-destructive tendencies to the end.

-Jack was reactivated in issue #68/69, whilst facing Lono is an underground boxing match.
+Jack was reactivated in issue #68/69, whilst facing Lono in an underground boxing match.
 Lono arrived for the fight with the word Croatoa freshly tattooed across his stomach, revealing it to Jack when he removed his shirt for the fight.